How to Improve Your App Store Screenshots - 10 Ways

 In the matter of the rest of the screenshots, they have to tell the user some fascinating story.

 A good example is WhatsApp (see above).
-Since its goal is proving secure and convenient real-time messaging, the Google Play screenshot series starts with a picture illustrating this very feature; moreover, descriptive text has been added to each image.
+Since its goal is to prove a secure and convenient real-time messaging system, the Google Play screenshot series starts with a picture illustrating this very feature; moreover, the descriptive text has been added to each image.